Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/PerceivingSpaceAcoustics.md

 How we perceive the space is largely informed by this sound.
 We also use it to inform our own location within the space, and we can get a sense of the scale, the "character" or "mood", and more of a space from its acoustic properties.

+Even if a user is not trying or able to precisely identify the location of a particular sound source, being capabale of doing so - having more localization information - helps the player feel present in the environment.
+In other words, effective environmental sound design can significantly lower the barrier to a feeling of immersion.

 Never underestimate sound design.

 Everything around us affect the way things sound